Highly rated local moving companies for Boise to Akron moves

 - Akron’s population is about 19% less than Boise.

-- Akron's public transportation has a score of 5 out of 10 versus Boise's lower score of 4.
+- Akron’s public transportation score of 5 out of 10 is higher than Boise’s score of 4.

 - Akron is less walkable than Boise with a score of 48 out of 100 vs Boise’s 88 out of 100.

-- Akron has a bike-friendliness score 43 out of 100, which means it isn't as accessible to and safe for cyclists as Boise, which has a score of 99 out of 100.
+- Akron has a bike-friendliness score of 43 out of 100, which means it isn’t as accessible or safe for cyclists as Boise, which has a score of 99.

 - Akron’s crime rate is lower than Boise with a score of 5.0 compared to Boise’s 34.99.
 This means that Akron neighborhoods are safer than 5.0% of all U.S. neighborhoods, and Boise neighborhoods are safer than 34.99%.